-Jaclyn Jones has been performing solo and chamber concerts for over ten years.
+Jaclyn Jones performs solo and chamber concerts and teaches aspiring guitarists for various schools.
 She is co-founder of the Luca Duo and actively performs with award winning mezzo soprano Meng-Chieh Hsieh.

-Ms. Jones earned her Bachelor and Master of Music degrees from the Hartt School of Music with performing arts scholarships and was selected to perform in several 20/20 Honors Chamber Music concerts.
+Ms. Jones earned her Bachelor and Master of Music degrees from the Hartt School of Music with performing arts scholarships and was selected to play several 20/20 Honors Chamber Music concerts.

 Ms. Jones has played at notable venues such as the Connecticut Governor’s Residence, the Wadsworth Atheneum Museum of Art, the Buttonwood Tree Performing Arts & Cultural Center, the Eric Carle Museum, and the Augusta Curtis Cultural Arts Center.

-She has also performed in numerous masterclasses for renowned artists such as Oscar Ghiglia, Scott Tennant, Odair Assad, Antigoni Goni, Leo Brouwer, and the Brasil Duo.
+She has also performed in numerous masterclasses for renowned musicians such as Oscar Ghiglia, Scott Tennant, Odair Assad, Antigoni Goni, Leo Brouwer, and the Brasil Duo.

 Ms. Jones is a compassionate teacher with over ten years’ experience working with young beginners to aspiring professionals.

-She received formal teacher training in the Suzuki Guitar Method and currently teaches at the Music School at Sound Crossing, the Ethel Walker School, the Community School of the Arts, Martocchio Music, and her private studio.
+Jaclyn received formal teacher training in the Suzuki Guitar Method and currently teaches online in her private studio as well as the following schools: the Music School at Sound Crossing, the Ethel Walker School, the Community School of the Arts, and Martocchio Music.

-Ms. Jones was a featured Guest Teacher running a Technique Workshop at the Connecticut Guitar Society’s Guitar Day, founded the Grace Academy Guitar Department in Hartford, CT, and taught at the Greater Hartford Academy of the Arts and Music & Arts.
+Ms. Jones was a guest teacher running a Technique Workshop at Connecticut Guitar Society’s Guitar Day, founded the Grace Academy Guitar Department in Hartford, CT, and taught at the Greater Hartford Academy of the Arts and Music & Arts.

-In addition, Ms. Jones enjoys volunteering in the community.
-She is an active Board Member of the Connecticut Guitar Society, and has performed for patients at the Jefferson House of Hartford Hospital and the Hospital for Special Care.
+Ms. Jones also enjoys volunteering in the community.
+She is an active Board Member of the Connecticut Guitar Society and has performed for patients at the Jefferson House of Hartford Hospital and the Hospital for Special Care.

 She founded the Simsbury Historical Society concert series and was the Music Director for two years.
 Ms. Jones plays a 2009 Smallman model by Chapman & Fisher Guitars.